linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/11 Stochastic Calculus Itos Lemma.md

 This statement means that the change in  $F$  is a function of the first-order changes in  $x$  and  $t$ .
 The change in  $x$  is multiplied by the partial derivative of  $F$  with respect to  $x$  and the change in  $t$  is multiplied by the partial derivative of  $F$  with respect to  $t$ .
 All of this is a formal way of stating that as  $x$  and  $t$  change, they induce a change in  $F$ .
 The changes in  $x$  and  $t$  are so small, however, that squared changes in  $x$  and  $t$  are zero in the limit, and their product is also zero in the limit.

-# 11.2 INTRODUCING STOCHASTIC CALCULUS AND ITO'S LEMMA
+## 11.2 Introducing Stochastic Calculus and Ito's Lemma

 In ordinary calculus, the variables are non-stochastic, which simply means that when we talk about a particular value of  $x$ , that value is known for certain.
 When  $x$  is stochastic, we leave the world of ordinary calculus and enter the world of stochastic calculus.
 There we cannot talk about a particular value of  $x$ .
 Instead, we must talk about a set of possible values of  $x$  that are generated according to a probability distribution.
 In stochastic calculus, results are proven by demonstrating what happens when squared values of a variable are multiplied by probabilities.
 A result is said to hold in "mean square limit."
 A more formal statement of this concept is presented later in this chapter.

-# 11.2.1 Generalized Itô Process
+### 11.2.1 Generalized Itô Process

 Let us now propose that  $x$  is stochastic and follows an Itô process, such as  $dW_{t}$ , or a more generalized process such as